-The total capacity associated for all solar energy systems is about 29.9 megawatts (MW), with about 10.4 MW located in the District-as of March 14, 2014.
-The current solar capacity is less than the 47.7 MW of estimated solar capacity necessary to meet the new RPS requirement of 0.50 percent required by the DGAA in 2013 and less than the 58.1 MW of estimated solar capacity necessary to meet the 0.60 percent required by the DGAA in 2014.
-As noted above, many of these solar energy systems are certified in more than one jurisdiction, so it is difficult to determine the resources fully available to meet the District's RPS requirement.
-However, the District's solar REC prices are the highest in the region, so there is a significant financial incentive to sell to electricity suppliers who need to satisfy the solar requirement in the District.
-In addition, the "grandfather" provision for electricity supply contracts means that a portion of the electricity sales will not be subject to the new RPS requirements.
-The results of the 2013 annual compliance reports, due May 1, 2014, should help provide further insight on the electricity suppliers' ability to meet the higher solar requirement.
-The table below shows the capacity of all the District's certified renewable generators by fuel type and location as of March 14, 2014:
+The total capacity associated for all solar energy systems is about 33.2 megawatts ("MW"), with about 13.3 MW located in the District as of December 31, 2014 compared to 9.6 MW located in the District as of December 31, 2013.37 The current solar capacity is less than the 54.7 MW of estimated solar capacity necessary to meet the RPS requirement of 0.60 percent in 2014 required by the DGAA and less than the 64.3 MW of estimated solar capacity necessary to meet the 0.70 percent in 2015 required by the DGAA..38 As noted above, many of these solar energy systems are certified in more than one jurisdiction, so it is difficult to determine with precision the resources that are fully available to meet the District's RPS requirement.
+The District's solar REC prices are the highest in the region, so holders of solar RECs have a significant financial incentive to sell them to electricity suppliers who need to satisfy the solar requirement in the District; however it should be noted that the price of solar RECs are approaching the price of the \$500 compliance fee.
+In addition, the "grandfather" provision that was included in the DGAA in 2011 for electricity supply contracts that protected a portion of the electricity sales from the revised RPS requirements has expired or will soon be expiring.
+The table below shows the capacity of all the District's certified renewable generators, by fuel type and location, as of December 31, 2014: